WalletHacks.com was launched in 2015 by founder Jim Wang, with the mission of sharing the best practices for getting ahead financially and in life.

 Jim has a B.S.
 Computer Science & Economics from Carnegie Mellon University, an M.S.
 Information Technology – Software Engineering from Carnegie Mellon University, an M.B.A. from Carey Business School at Johns Hopkins University, and graduated with only around $35,000 in student loan debt!

-Ashley Barnett, Managing Editor
+Ashley Barnett, Blog Manager

 Ashley Barnett was born with a passion for personal finance.
 Even as a kid she would read anything she could find about money.
 When personal finance blogs started popping up on the internet she jumped on board, starting a personal finance blog in 2008.